What is Hardware Procurement? Definition And Key Stages

 Managing IT hardware procurement effectively is more important than ever for businesses aiming to stay ahead.
-Worldwide spending on IT hardware is expected to reach $579.7 billion in 2025.
+In fact, worldwide spending on IT hardware is expected to reach $579.7 billion in 2025.
 With growing dependency on technology, organizations need efficient strategies for sourcing, maintaining, and replacing hardware assets.

 What is IT hardware procurement?